acmumn/mailer/server/README.md

 ### POST `/send`

-Requires a service cookie and `AUTH_SERVER` to be defined.
-The body should contain:
+Requires a service authentication token.
+A request `Content-Type` of `application/x-www-form-urlencoded` is required.
+The body of the request should contain:

 -	`mailing_list` -- The name of the mailing list.
 -	`template` -- The name of the template.